henryhayes/image/README.md

 This project is a Zend Framework compatible image processing / resizing / manipulation library.

-It's a fork of the [Varien Image](http://svn.magentocommerce.com/source/branches/1.7/lib/Varien/) library which is included with Magento.

 ## Contribution
 We are currently looking for people to help us improve this library and add an Imagemagic adapter.